Spend Analysis

 Using spend analysis techniques, establish where the unmanaged spend is going.
 This information can direct you towards renegotiating current supplier contracts to include some or all of the unmanaged spend in that category.

-Contract leakage happens when purchases are made outside the contract due to slow purchasing processes or contract terms and conditions not being clear or not made available to users.
-Supplier contracts can track committed amounts and quantities against budgets and enforce pricing and terms.
+Contract leakage happens when purchases are made outside the contract due to slow purchasing processes or unclear contract terms.
+To prevent this:

-3. Streamline the Purchase Requisition and Purchase Order approval processes
+3. Streamline Purchase Requisition and Purchase Order Approval Processes

-4. Avoid the blame game and focus on the collaboration
+4. Avoid the Blame Game and Focus on Collaboration

 Avoid being judgmental towards your stakeholders if maverick spending or leakage occurs, as they may not be aware of the policies they should follow.
 They might be new to the company or have seemingly sound reasoning for working with an alternative supplier.
 Hear out their opinion and agree on a solution to go forward.
 Collaboration is the key to getting procurement initiatives heard.
 Making accusations can result in unwanted responses and spend rebellion.